kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 mkdir /tmp/mystuff
 chmod 700 /tmp/mystuff
 ```
 There is a window of opportunity between when the directory is created and when it's permissions are changed.
+This leads to several vulnerabilities that are based on a race condition (where an attacker modifies the directory in some way before the privileges are removed).
+Some examples include:

-If between these two lines, another user replaced `mystuff` with a hardlink to an existing file or directory owned by the second user, then they would be able to read and control the contents of the `mystuff` directory.
+Another user replaces `mystuff` with a hardlink to an existing file or directory owned by the second user, then they would be able to read and control the contents of the `mystuff` directory.
 Oh no - our secrets are no longer secret!

-However in this specific example the `/tmp` directory has the sticky bit set, so other users may not delete the `mystuff` directory, so the simple attack described above is impossible.
+However in this specific example the `/tmp` directory has the sticky bit set, so other users may not delete the `mystuff` directory, and the simple attack scenario described above is impossible.
+This does not mean that creating the directory and then later making the directory private is secure!
 A better version is to atomically create the directory with the correct permissions from its inception -
 ```
 mkdir -m 700 /tmp/mystuff
 ```